Rudolf Wacker

 For a better reading, quotations and partial quotations in this catalogue/exhibition review of Rudolf Wacker.
 Magic and Abysses of Reality/Magie und Abgründe der Wirklichkeit have not been put between quotation marks.

-Review of the catalogue and exhibition Rudolf Wacker.
+Review of the catalog and exhibition Rudolf Wacker.
 Magic and Abysses of Reality/Magie und Abgründe der Wirklichkeit at Leopold Museum in Vienna added on November 11, 2024 at 14:49 Austrian time.